 FDAAF is a nonprofit creating video games to promote understanding, empathy, and empowerment for the disability community.
 We challenge stereotypes and negativity through optimism and positive storytelling.

-Help us honor America’s veterans by teaching the young generation about patriotism and sacrifice using the tool it responds to: Video Games.
 We believe that video games don’t have to promote violence and aggression.
 That they can touch on important social issues and highlight positive values.
 That a game like all other media, can be both fun a challenging, open our eyes to struggle and spread kindness, empathy and awareness and tell inspiring stories.
 We are a 501(c)3 public charity and we need your help.

 On his journey he is faced with a number of difficult situations and realizes that others in his life have challenges as well.
 How he tackles these situations develops his personality and advances the plot of the game.
 As he stops to think and notice the world around him, he grows as a person, but it’s a humbling experience and we believe it will be for our players will as well.
 It’s our philosophy that games can change how people think and feel about serious social problems.
 And we treat our mission of service very seriously.
 To us, humanity is at the core of what we do.

 That’s why we rely on community support.
 Please donate if you can.
 Florida Disability Access and Awareness Foundation is a 501(c)3 nonprofit and your donations are tax deductible.

 Our key message is that everybody has something they struggle with, although some issues are more visible than others.
 We want this project to turn into an educational program where people with disabilities can get skills to succeed in the competitive gaming industry while working on a project that talks about their community.
 And the same time, noting the rise of empathy in gaming we think it’s a more powerful medium allowing users to experience real emotions from the safety of their couch.
 We are at the stage of producing a two-scene demo for the game.